 Summary of project activities

-PMTCT services are still poor in the community.
-There is limited support involvement of male spouses during antenatal visits, mothers still deliver in the villages by traditional birth attendants and are exposed to HIV/AIDS.
+EMTCT services are still very poor in the community because there is limited male involvement during antenatal and maternity visits.
+Supply of MAMA kits and gloves among other is inadequate in public health facilities and are quite expensive for mothers in private health faculties.
+In addition, mothers still deliver in the villages by traditional birth attendants and are exposed to HIV/AIDS.

-In the last quarter, the organization due to limited resources, managed to implement the following in our health center;
+In the last quarter, the organization managed to implement the following;

 Testimony from one beneficiary

 This is testimony of Faith who is a mother of one girl child.
 The husband of Faith died of HIV she was when she was pregnant.
 She learnt later that her husband was on HIV drugs secretly and they were playing sex without HIV prevention method.
 After a short time the husband died when she went for HIV test, she was also HIV positive.
 She was very worried that she was going to die before delivery because she was very sickly and weak.
 She narrates that she had lost the guts to take ARVs because the could not expect any future in her and the child she was going to produce.
 She was counseled and enrolled in our ART clinic and provided her with ARVs to be taking at home.
 When our HIV counselor visited her he found she had lost hope and disposed off the ARVs she was given and her health had deteriorated.
 During her delivery she produced an HIV positive baby girl and she was very disappointed when the midwife informed her.
 The health workers counseled her and gave her education on positive living.
 Through a lot of counseling and routine home visit of faith by our health staff, she gained confidence in taking and providing HIV drugs to the baby.
 We are very happy to that faith’s baby girl is health whereas she is positive.
 She reports to our HIV clinics for ARVs as per schedule given to her with her baby.
 She promises to abstinence from sex to avoid transmission and acquisition of new infections.